alloystorm/dvvr/README.md

 [Here is a video](https://www.youtube.com/watch?v=kjzxGEd8SqM&list=PLiOnKm2t3bhLV3HcABEs0xjqgrYcmDQcr&index=3) demonstrating how to setup your content folder.

 To read more about it [visit this page](pages/blog/preparecontent.md)

-## Different versions & builds
-With each release we publish multiple builds, here's what each different variant means.

-[Creator](pages/creator.md), Pro and Lite are 3 different feature levels.
-Creator being the most complete and Lite being the free version that lacks advanced features.
-[To read more about features](pages/features.md)

-RT, HD & LW are different render pipelines that represent different graphic levels.
-RT uses raytracing and requires RTX hardware, HD has great image quality and LW is the fastest of all.

 ## Localization
 Starting from version 1.0, we added support for multiple languages.
 We've made the translation public so everybody can view and make suggestions.